 in Graduation Rates

 Wallet Hub’s 2017 “States

 People who live in New Jersey don’t have to cross a river to find great healthcare.
 They can get the care they need right in their own backyard.

 We have some of the best doctors and healthcare systems in the nation.
 New Jersey’s hospitals are on the forefront of medical innovation – from leading maternal and child health services to state-of-the-art surgical techniques to cutting-edge cancer treatment.

-Among the state’s 112 hospitals and 70 acute care hospitals, 4 are nationally ranked and 49 others meet national high performing standards, according to U.S. News & World Report’s 2016-2017 Best Hospitals rankings.
-Topping the list is Hackensack University Medical Center, which was ranked the #1 hospital in New Jersey and nationally ranked in 4 adult specialties, including cardiology and heart surgery.
+Among the state’s 112 hospitals and 71 acute care hospitals, 4 are nationally ranked and 35 others meet national high performing standards, according to U.S. News & World Report’s 2017-2018 Best Hospitals rankings.
+Topping the list is Hackensack University Medical Center, which was ranked the #1 hospital in New Jersey and nationally ranked in 3 adult specialties, including neurology and neurosurgery.

 Here in New Jersey, your health is in good hands.

 If you love theater, art and music – or enjoy exploring a good museum on a Sunday afternoon – you’ll find there are few better places to live.

 New Jersey is home to spectacular arenas and concert halls, nearly 100 professional regional theaters, 150 museums, and a legendary music scene.
 Think Sinatra, Springsteen, and Bon Jovi.

 The State’s close proximity to New York and Philadelphia makes catching a Broadway show or a new exhibit at the Philadelphia Museum of Art exciting options.